 In order to end with Overlord Volume 17, Maruyama said he would need to cut down the amount of planned story content.
 He noted that it would be tough to reach a satisfying conclusion with Overlord Volume 16, so that’s why he chose Overlord Volume 17 as his target.

-Maruyama’s comments at AnimagiC 2019 were along the same line although it’s apparent that his plans could change in the future.
+Maruyama’s comments at AnimagiC 2019 were along the same line, although fans were hoping his plans could change in the future.
 German publisher KSM Anime claimed that Maruyama said that ending Overlord Volume 17 was the final plan, but other attendees claimed that Maruyama simply said that he was losing the energy to write and he is very tired.
 He would first aim for completing 17 books because even finishing 16 volumes is exhausting.

 — KSM Anime (@KSMAnime) August 4, 2019

 Speaking of difficulty, ending with Volume 17 puts animation studio Madhouse in a tough spot when it comes to adapting the ending of the Overlord anime.
 The studio has been adapting three books per season, so ending with Volume 17 makes for difficult story pacing.

 Perhaps the studio will end up creating an Overlord movie for the ending?
 After all, Maruyama has been talking about ending the story with epic-scale battles and no one wants a repeat of the CGI monsters of the third season.

 But that’s a problem for another day since Overlord Season 4 will be adapting the light novel series starting with Volume 10.
 In the meantime, Maruyama is still working on Overlord Volume 15.
 The book does not have an official release date, but since this book took two years to complete book readers may be waiting until 2022.